osu-api-v2-js is a JavaScript & TypeScript package that helps you interact with osu!api (v2).

 Congrats on making your api

 object!
-As you may have seen from glancing at the documentation, it is pretty important as it holds a lot of information, such as:
+As you may have seen from glancing at the documentation, it is pretty important as it holds a lot of information, such as the refresh_token

 access_token